Formal Rejection Letter to Decline Job Offer (Samples)

 You may write this section as shown in the example below:

-In the body of the letter, give a reason for declining the offer, apologize for any inconvenience caused, and extend an offer to maintain contact in the future.
+In the body, give a reason for declining the offer, apologize for any inconvenience caused, and extend an offer to maintain contact in the future.

 Reason for not accepting the offer